efoxepstein/stupid-machines/README.markdown

 # Stupid Machines
 This repository contains a bunch of useless implementations of our favorite abstract machines, including Turing machines, the Rule 110 cellular automata, and cyclic tag systems.

-## rule110/
+## rule110
 Implements rule 110 in HTML and CSS3.
+This is a more correct "proof" that CSS is Turing-complete.

+## rule110-old/
-This was the first proof ever that CSS is Turing-complete.
+Implements rule 110 in HTML and CSS3.
+This was the first "proof" that CSS is Turing-complete.
+It is not a valid proof.

 * `rule110-a.html` is a very simple demo of an individual cell
 * `rule110-grid.html` and `rule110-full.html` are two different presentations of the cellular automaton.